 The northeast portion of the island was purchased by Scottish merchant George Haig in 1733, who called his estate Haig Point Plantation.
 The property remained in the Haig family until around 1810 when it was sold to David John Mongin.
 After Mongin’s death in 1823, it fell to his widow, Sarah, and in turn her second husband, Heman Blodgett.
-(Many accounts refer to him as Herman, with an r, but descendants say his name was actually Heman).
-Blodgett built a plantation house on the point as well as tabby slave quarters.
+(Many accounts refer to him as Herman, with an r, but descendants say his name was actually Heman) Blodgett built a plantation house on the point as well as tabby slave quarters.
 Blodgett then sold the estate to the Squire Pope in 1850.
 The photograph below is of an early garden view of the plantation, one of the only known photos to exist.

-The International Paper Realty Corporation bought the plantation property in 1984, including the lighthouse, and developed a private residential community called the Haig Point Club.
-An archaeological dig commissioned prior to the development of the land revealed that the foundation of the lighthouse was actually a tabby wall of the former Blodgett mansion.
+The International Paper Realty Corporation bought the property in 1984 and developed a private residential community called the Haig Point Club.
+An archaeological dig commissioned prior to development revealed that the foundation of the lighthouse was actually a tabby wall of the former Blodgett mansion.
 A fireplace from the house was discovered beneath the lighthouse kitchen.
 Haig Point, like the rest of the island, is only accessible by boat.
 A public ferry serves the majority of the island but a private ferry, seen below, serves residents and guests of the Haig Point development.
 The private ferry operates on its own private schedule.

-The Haig Point Club community is one of two resorts now found on the once-rural Dafuskie Island, the other called Dafuskie Resort, Melrose on the Beach.
+Today, the Haig Point Club is one of two resorts on Dafuskie Island; the other is called Dafuskie Resort, Melrose on the Beach.
 The lighthouse is owned by the Haig Point Club and serves as a popular event site, even accommodating overnight guests.

 The Haig Point lighthouse is listed in the National Register as part of the Dafuskie Island Historic District: